 In the first part, the analysis will concentrate on the structures of the automobile sector and the overall trends currently at work concerning the supply, the demand and technological evolution.
 In the second part, an examination will be made of the evolutions underway in the geography of the activities within the Euro-Mediterranean region and their consequences for the different groups of countries concerned, especially those of the MEDA region.
 The conclusion will put forward a number of courses of action intended to improve the attractiveness of the automobile sector in MEDA countries: intensification of the effort of regional cooperation, improvement of the local business environment, an increase in the effort to understand the markets and to promote the MEDA offer.

-An electronic version of this document can be downloaded : http://www.animaweb.org/uploads/bases/document/Et11_Automobile.pdf
+An electronic version of this document can be downloaded by clicking one of these rwo links : automotive or http://www.animaweb.org/uploads/bases/document/Et11_Automobile.pdf

 Visit also the website of the Anima programm : www.animaweb.org